EUCOMARE conference Feedback

 All articles selected by the scientific committee for this issue Remote Sensing will receive a discount of 30% of the publication fee.

-2- A publication in one of the special volumes (please check the deadlines) of Springer Nature Edition
+2- A publication in the EUCOMARE special volume (please check the deadlines) of Springer Nature Edition by December 2022.

-Thus, accepted papers submitted in sessions 2-7 will be published in the special volumes of Springer Nature Edition.
-No publication fee for these volumes.
+Thus, accepted papers submitted in the remaining sessions (2-7) will be published in the EUCOMARE special volume of Springer Nature Edition.
+No publication fee for this volume.

 Important: If the payment is not successful or an invalid discount has been applied, the registration will not be valid until full payment has been received.